 If you’ve decided to start your resume with a resume summary or resume statement, then that’s a great choice.
 A resume summary is a quick 2-3 sentence statement that explains why you are a unique and qualified candidate for the position.

 Try to avoid asking for the job or begging for the job in the resume summary.
-Instead, you want to explain prior achievements in a short paragraph that as a byproduct, makes you desirable.
+Instead, you want to explain prior achievements in a short paragraph that makes you desirable as a byproduct.

-“Driven student of economics with a high GPA, ability to execute, a passion of the finance industry, captain of the La Crox team and economics club president.”
+“Driven student of economics with a high GPA, ability to execute, a passion of the finance industry, captain of the La Croix team and economics club president.”

 “Experienced digital creative, passion for well-designed products, multi-disciplinary player/coach, experience in a variety of product types (B2C, B2B, B2B2C).”

 As you can see from these statements, you can encapsulate your prior work experience as well as where you can project yourself being in the future.
 This is a great way to connect with the reader.

 So how do you write yours?
 When thinking about writing your resume statement, think about your prior work achievements.
 They don’t have to be from the same position.
 Just think back to your highest achievements.
 And then some things that make you unique, special, or highly qualified for the position you’re applying for.

 And if you don’t know what’s required out of a job.
 Then pull open the job description.
 It will usually contain some insights that you can use to compare against the ideas you’re generating for your own resume summary.